 My grandmas noticed me and stood up, so I followed them.
 Grandma Alba walked with her head low and her hands behind her back, the way she did when she inspected the crops.
 Something about the way she stuck her neck out reminded me of the turkeys you saw patrolling the dirt paths of Calabaza.
 Grandma Cielo smoothed a lock of my hair down as she passed me by, the way she’d done since I was a little kid.

-The main building also had a basement, but you could easily miss it as the trapdoor was covered by a sheepskin rug.
-This was of course by design.
-We stored a few crates of beer bottles and other non-perishable goods in the cool, and also a little box of emergency nureals.
+The main building also had a basement, but you could easily miss it, since the trapdoor was covered by a sheepskin rug.
+Naturally, this was on purpose.
+We stored a few crates of beer bottles and other non-perishable goods down there in the cool, and also a little box of emergency nureals.
 We didn’t even need to bring a light along: tiny round mushrooms glowed pale green all over the walls.
 Inevitably, an earthy scent suffused the air.

 Grandma Cielo always said the wind will carry your words away and you don't know where they’ll end up, but the earth will keep your words close.
 If that was true, this was the best place in the world to hold our conversation.